 - The carrier is referring to the secure method in which an 834 EDI file is transmitted to them.
 While Employee Navigator may have secure transmission protocols established for our own direct clients, for security purposes, it is imperative that each licensee establishes their own protocol with the carrier directly.
 If a carrier attempts to require all files originating from Employee Navigator's server to use the same credentials/protocols, please send in a support ticket so we can assist.

 - Licensee configures transmission details under the File Settings tab.
-By selecting the "Transmitting" box, more configure fields will appear
+Select the "Transmitting" check box to surface additional fields required when securely transmitting files to a carrier

 - File naming Convention- Carrier will specify the exact name they need to process the file.This is configured under the File Settings Tab, in "Filename" field.
 Date/Time stamp can be configured by placing codes within brackets.